AliceO2Group/Control/docs/handbook/configuration.md

 Any task in a workflow can be declared as non-critical.
 A non-critical task is a task that doesn't trigger a global environment ERROR in case of failure.
 The state of a non-critical task doesn't affect the environment state in any way.

-To declare a task as non-critical, a line has to be added in the corresponding workflow template.
-Under the task role, in the `task` section (usually after the `load` statement), the line to add is `critical: false`, like in the following example:
+To declare a task as non-critical, a line has to be added in the task role block within a workflow template file.
+Specifically, in the task section of such a task role (usually after the `load` statement), the line to add is `critical: false`, like in the following example:

 ```yaml
 roles: